Designing a luxury wellness spa is about creating an area for you and your guests to thrive and relax.

 Wellness spa facilities have been developing over the years in a way that gives you and your guests the best possible experience.

-The key to creating that experience is balancing the functionality of the space with the need for a seamless design.
-This is where zoning comes in.
+The key to creating that experience is balancing the functionality of the spa space with the need for a seamless design.
+This is where the spa zoning comes in.

-Creating zones within your wellness spaces means creating allocated areas for different treatment types.
-It can help to improve client experience by grouping facilities that compliment each other together.
+Creating luxury zones within your wellness spaces means creating allocated areas for different treatment types.
+It can help to improve client experience by grouping facilities that complement each other.

-Guests can move around each around making the most of each zone depending how they want to focus their experience.
+Guests can move around making the most of each zone, depending on how they want to focus their experience.

 The wet area of a wellness spa is where you will find water-based wellness facilities.
 These can include:

 Wet areas are often located near the swimming pool.
 This means guests have the option of relaxing by the pool or using the wet treatment facilities without losing the seamless feel to the spa.

 This zone is about giving guests the option to take a gentle swim in the luxury swimming pool or to use the relaxation beds around it to lie back and enjoy the calming atmosphere of the wellness spa.

 The benefit for you and your guests in this area is that when they’re relaxing in this space they have the hypotonic effect of the pool reflections and the sound of the water naturally-occurring.
 The water sounds help to achieve calmness and to have a more relaxed experience in your wellness suite.

 The third zone in the luxury wellness spa is where you’ll find the sauna and the ice room.
 Partnering these two luxury facilities together gives guests the opportunity to fully utilise the potential of each treatment.